stroiman/opam-speed/README.md

 It seems that they have a lot of focus on "testing", which may seem obvious, but that is far from what a testing tool is for me.
-When focusing on testing you are typically _adding tests_ to existing code, often guided by where you most fear things might break in the future.
+When focusing on testing you are typically guided by what can break.

 This is nowhere near how I work.
 For me, a testing tool is merely a series of microtasks executed everytime I save a file; the goal being providing fast